AospExtended/manifest/README.md

-AOSP+OMS MarshMallow
+AOSP+OMS-EXTENDED MarshMallow
 ===========

-To initialize your local repository using the AOSP-OMS trees, use a command like this:
+To initialize your local repository using the AOSP-OMS-EXTENDED trees, use a command like this:
 ````bash
 repo init -u git://github.com/ishubhamsingh/manifest.git -b marshmallow
 ```